** ☀️☀️☀️ Summer Savings! - Use code 25OFF for 25% off the I Can Fly PREMIUM Reading Program Web-App! Valid through 05-31-2023 **

 What is the Orton-Gillingham Approach for Dyslexia?

 The Orton-Gillingham (OG) approach originated from a neuropsychiatrist and pathologist, Samuel Orton, and an educator and psychologist, Anna Gillingham.
 The two worked together in the early 1900's to create an effective way to teach dyslexic children how to read.
 The OG approach is intensive, sequential and phonics based, also using multisensory applications, to help reinforce the sounds and rules.
 By the 1930's their approach was used in many small special education classes and one-on-one tutoring.
-Their method is widely used today in various forms, and is still just as effective.
-Today, the approach is often called Structured Literacy.
+Their method is widely used today in various forms and is still just as effective.
+Today, the approach is often called Structured Literacy, and is included in the science of reading.
 Structured Literacy, or the Orton-Gillingham approach, is supported by scientific research to be the most effective method to teach dyslexic individuals to read.

 How Non-Dyslexic Children Learn to Read